girino/saint-michaels-mirror/README.md

 [![Docker Image](https://img.shields.io/badge/Docker-ghcr.io%2Fgirino%2Fsaint--michaels--mirror-blue)](https://github.com/girino/saint-michaels-mirror/pkgs/container/saint-michaels-mirror)
 [![Go Version](https://img.shields.io/badge/Go-1.24.1-blue.svg)](https://golang.org/)

-> The sacred mirror that stands between worlds, where every message is received, reflected, and transmitted without distortion under the Archangel's vigilant gaze.
+> The Espelho de São Miguel is the sacred mirror that stands between worlds, where every message is received, reflected, and transmitted without distortion under the Archangel’s vigilant gaze.
+It unites the power of Exu, opener of paths, with the harmony of Ibeji, the divine twins, ensuring that all light crossing its surface returns as truth.

 **Espelho de São Miguel** is a Nostr relay aggregator built on the [khatru](https://github.com/fiatjaf/khatru) framework.
 It acts as a mirror between worlds, forwarding events between multiple Nostr relays while providing a unified interface for Nostr applications.

 ## 🌟 Features